Article

 Understanding SDE

-SDE (Seller's Discretionary Earnings) reveals the total financial benefit a full-time owner gets from their business.
+SDE (Seller's Discretionary Earnings) reveals the total financial benefit and earnings a full-time owner gets from their business.
 Think of it as "owner benefit" – all the money a new owner could potentially take home, whether it shows up on your tax return or not.

 Let's look at a real example of why this matters: